sverweij/dependency-cruiser/doc/cli.md

 > _Tip_: usually you don't need to specify the rules file.
 However if run
 > `depcruise --validate src`, _src_ will be interpreted as the rules file.
-> which is probably is not whant you want.
-To prevent this place `--`
+> Which is probably is not what you want.
+To prevent this, place `--`
 > after the last option, like so:
 > ```
 > dependency-cruise --validate -- src